 As this seems like a significant birthday, for the 2017 conference we've decided to return the series to its birthplace, and celebrate the last 21 years of contributions from the GeoComputational community.
 We'll be reflecting on the past, and looking forward to the future.

 In the run-up to the conference, during the 20th year, we'll be putting on some celebratory events, encouraging the community to take stock of how far GeoComp has come, and consider where it might go over the next 20 years.
 You can find out more about these events on our Other Events page.
 Do let us know if you run anything locally, nationally, or internationally, and we'll add it to the list.

-18 November 2015: Call for extended abstracts (deadline 1st March 2017) and themed sessions (deadline 9th Dec 2016).
-We now invite submissons for the conference in the "extended abstract" format.
-For details of length, layout, and where to submit, see our submission page.
-We'd also like to invite suggestions for themed sessions.
-Again, see the submission page.
+18 November 2015: Call for papers (deadline 10th April 2017).
+We now invite papers for the conference.
+For details of length, format, and where to submit, see our submission page.

 3rd September 2017: Workshops.